 Full of heartbreak and hope, the songs are shepherding me out of my tendency toward cynicism and helping me recapture the beauty of God’s vision for the world.
 They’re saturated in biblical language.
-An antidote to the all-too-common escapism theology present in some Christian music, they catalyze the church to weep with those who are weeping (Romans 12:15), to bear the burdens of others (Galatians 6:2), and to participate in God’s work of renewal in the world.
+An antidote to the all-too-common escapism theology present in some Christian music, they catalyze the church to weep with those who are weeping (Rom.
+12:15), to bear the burdens of others (Gal.
+6:2), and to participate in God’s work of renewal in the world.
 God has not redeemed us to wait idly by while sin tightens its grip on society.
 No, he calls us to sow the seeds of his kingdom in anticipation of a bountiful harvest.
 To walk in the power of the Spirit, into dark corners, bringing light.

 The Porter’s Gate seeks to provide songs for corporate worship, and all these would (potentially) be appropriate in that setting; for churches that aren’t used to the practice of lament or to engaging justice issues, some advance education and pastoral guidance will be in order.
 Some songs will naturally land better in some churches than in others.
 Some are challenging—and that’s a good thing, as challenge tends to grow us.

 As one would expect, God is supplicated throughout the songs.
 Entreaties include

 - Do not be silent